MrRose765/glmap/README.md

 ## Mapping Process

 ### 1. Mapping GitHub Events to Actions
 Use the schema defined in `ghmap/config/event_to_action.json` to transform raw GitHub events into granular actions.
-The process is demonstrated in the `ghmap/mapping/action_mapper.py`.
+The process is demonstrated in the `ghmap/mapping/action_mapper.py` script.

 The **Event-to-Action Mapping** is the first step in transforming raw GitHub events into structured and standardized actions.
 This process establishes a one-to-one correspondence between GitHub event types and meaningful actions that represent specific contributor operations.
 The mapping leverages the metadata in each event’s payload to determine the action type and extract relevant details. with this mapping process :